Back Pain & Sciatica

 Our patients are often referred to us by their primary physicians or by a specialist, and we’ll continue to work with your medical team to treat the specific cause of your pain.
 Our highly trained physical therapists will also give you a full evaluation, including a spinal alignment assessment, simple tests to evaluate muscle strength in the areas that support your back and lower body, and range-of-motion evaluations.

-To get started on your back pain and sciatica relief treatment plan, call our dedicated team of physical therapists today.
+To get started on your back pain and sciatica relief treatment plan, contact us at Seymour, Columbus & Greensburg, IN centers our dedicated team of physical therapists today.